Lump Sum or Regular Investing? What to Do with a Windfall in Ireland

 If you have a large holding approaching its 8-year anniversary, ensure you have cash available to pay the tax without selling units.
 This may mean temporarily increasing cash savings in the 6–12 months before the event.
 The deemed disposal is predictable — plan for it rather than being surprised.

-Scenario 4: You're considering a PRSA for long-term money
+Scenario 4: You're considering a PRSA (Personal Retirement Savings Account) for long-term money

 For money with a 20–30 year horizon that you won't need before retirement, the lump sum vs DCA debate is largely irrelevant — the tax advantage of a PRSA so dramatically outweighs execution timing differences that getting money into the pension wrapper quickly dominates.
 Invest the maximum relievable contribution as early in the tax year as possible.